Balintawak station

-Balintawak station is an elevated Manila Light Rail Transit (LRT) station situated on Line 1, and was constructed as part of the Line 1 North Extension Project.
-It opened on March 22, 2010.
+Balintawak station is an elevated Light Rail Transit (LRT) station located on the LRT Line 1 (LRT-1) system located along EDSA at the boundary of barangays Balingasa, Unang Sigaw, and Apolonio Samson in Quezon City, Philippines.
+It opened on March 22, 2010 as part of the LRT-1 North Extension Project.
 The station serves passengers going to and from the northern parts of Luzon using the North Luzon Expressway.

-Balintawak is one of two Line 1 stations serving Quezon City, the other one is Roosevelt.
-It is the second station for trains headed to Baclaran, the nineteenth station for trains headed to Roosevelt.
-It served as the temporary northern terminus of the line before the completion of Roosevelt station in October 2010 and during the temporary closure of that station since September 2020 until December 2022 due to the ongoing construction of the North Triangle Common Station.
+Balintawak is one of two LRT-1 stations serving Quezon City, with the other being Fernando Poe Jr. It is the second station for trains headed to Dr. Santos and the twenty-fourth station for trains headed to Fernando Poe Jr.

-The station is located at the boundary of barangays Balingasa, Unang Sigaw, and Apolonio Samson, in front of the Balintawak Market and near the Quezon City–Caloocan boundary.
-It is located near the Balintawak Cloverleaf.
+The station is situated in front of the Balintawak Market, near the Quezon City–Caloocan boundary and the Balintawak Cloverleaf.